 As part of Project Ember’s commitment to innovation and educational excellence, the team also created two additional new products directly serving students and teachers.
 The team attended online meetings with the Region 5 STEAM steering committee to uncover needs and pain points schools, teachers, and students were experiencing.
 We found plenty.
 Teachers were inexperienced using the tools and had few practices or strategies for creating engagement online.
 Many students turned off cameras and microphones for a variety of reasons and disengaged from the zoom calls.

 Overwhelmingly the team observed that educators were reporting a lack of engagement with their students and classroom communities.
-Students frequently turned off their cameras and microphones. technology problems were rampant, and many families had to quickly redesign their living spaces to acommodate several new needs for space and sound.
-The team had a very differnt experience during our summer Build Together @ Home camps
+Students frequently turned off their cameras and microphones. technology problems were rampant, and many families had to quickly redesign their living spaces to accommodate several new needs for space and sound.
+Our team had a very different experience during our summer Build Together @ Home camps, and we were eager to share the strategy we had devleoped with teachers struggling in the online teaching experience.

 Through free-for-teachers online workshops, Project Ember provided educators with essential skills and resources to effectively conduct their classes over platforms like Zoom.
 These workshops covered a wide range of topics, including utilizing Zoom’s features to enhance virtual instruction, fostering student engagement through interactive activities, and creating dynamic and inclusive learning environments online.